 Illustrator: Maira Kalman

 She tells the truth about why they broke up, illustrating the moments of their relationship with each item in the box.
-To know the full story, you’ll have to read the book.
+To know the full heartbreak and healing story, you’ll have to read the book.

 Author: Mary H. K. Choi